nicosResearchAndDevelopment/nrd-ids-daps-dc-client-nodejs/README.md

 - sign it with your certificate, make a request to [daps-dc.nicos-ag.com](https://daps-dc.nicos-ag.com:8081/about), (please read Repository [nrd-ids-daps-dc](https://github.com/nicosResearchAndDevelopment/nrd-ids-daps-dc))
 - gets your very, very special SecurityProfile (also as an JWT), done by some certification body...
 - response can be decoded (see: jsonwebtoken.decode() ) or - much better ;-) - verified (see: jsonwebtoken.verify() ) by daps-ds's public certificate so you have to fetch also (see: Certificate.request(...)) .

+## What is different to the version shown before?

+### 'pem' vs. TLS public key

+Token given by DAPS is now verified by DAPS's public key, served by DAPS itself on route './pem'.
+So, the class 'Certifikate' went away... (the old version gets the public key from DAPS TLS-portion, now it's history!)

+### 'dummy' is in the house

+So, out of the box you are equipped with a special certifiate, the dummy.
+This allows you to send requests without any additional tweaks - and you will get a response immediatly!
+Also the DAPS-token given in response will be DECODED, so you will see a user-friendly output in your console and it shows a littel piece of JSON, reflecting dummy's IDS-securityProfile!

+BUT: it's expired!

+You can check it out by verifing it - see inline docs of `nRD_daps_dc_client.js`.

+---

 But at first you have to